Agricultural Development Act

 The competent authorities of trade shall seek the central competent authority’s consent prior to granting import approval to agricultural products subject to import restrictions.

-The competent authority of finance, in concert with the central competent authority first, shall then promulgate the type, quantity, allocation methods and allocation periods of quota, before implementing tariffs and quota on agricultural products.
+The competent authority of finance, in concert with the central competent authority first, shall then promulgate the product, quantity, allocation methods and allocation periods of quota, before implementing tariff rate quota on agricultural products.

 In the event that the importation of agricultural products or processed agricultural products has caused or is likely to cause damage to domestic agriculture, the central competent authority shall meet with related central authorities concerned to formulate necessary measures, to establish a relief fund in the amount of NT$100 billion, and to adjust industrial structures or adopt safeguard measures, or to provide subsidization or relief measures for those deemed damaged or likely to be damaged sectors.
 The said relief measures for agricultural products damaged from importation as well as regulations with respect to the revenues and expenditures, the custody and the utilization of the said relief fund for agricultural products damaged from importation shall be formulated by the Executive Yuan.

-The source of the aforementioned fund as stated in the last paragraph may, in addition to the government allocated budget to make up the deficiency in three years, include the surplus from selling agricultural products or processed agricultural products that are subject to restricted-importation measures and tariff or quota as approved by the government, as well as the income from selling the right to import of the said.
+The source of the aforementioned fund as stated in the preceding paragraph may, in addition to the government allocated budget to make up the deficiency in three years, include the surplus from selling agricultural products or processed agricultural products that are subject to restricted-importation measures and tariff rate quota as approved by the government, as well as the income from selling the right to import of the said products.

 Article 53

-In maintaining the order of production and distribution and ensuring fair trade of imported agricultural products, the central competent authority may, in concert with the competent authorities of finance and trade, adopt tariff-quota measures, safeguard and other special measures in accordance with applicable regime; or shall designate an agency responsible for importation matters, if necessary.
+In maintaining the order of production and marketing and ensuring fair trade of imported agricultural products, the central competent authority may, in concert with the competent authorities of finance and trade, adopt tariff rate quota measures, special safeguard and other measures in accordance with applicable regime; or shall designate an agency responsible for importation matters, if necessary.

 In the event that the exporting country of agricultural trade designates an agency handling export matters of a certain agricultural product to Taiwan, the central competent authority may, in concert with the competent authorities of trade, designate or establish a counterpart agency to handle the importation of the agricultural products of the exporting country.

-Chapter 5 Farmers Welfare and Farming Village Development
+Chapter 5: Farmers Welfare and Rural Village Development

 Article 54

-In meeting the needs for future agricultural development, the government shall establish an agricultural development fund of one hundred and fifty billion New Taiwan Dollars to promote farmers’ welfare and agricultural development.
+In meeting the needs for future agricultural development, the government shall establish an agricultural development fund of NT$150 billion to promote farmers’ welfare and agricultural development.
 The sources of the said agricultural development fund, in addition to donations, shall be secured to fulfill the set amount through government budget planning in 12 years.

 The said donations, with the certification from the competent authorities, may be exempted from income tax or be listed as expenditure of the concurrent year in pursuance with the provisions of the Tax Law.